frnega/Budget-app/README.md

 ## 🤝 Contributing <a name="contributing"></a>
 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/ginabeki/Catalog-App/issues).
+Feel free to check the [issues page].

 <p align="right">(<a href="#readme-top">back to top</a>)</p>